GefenOnline/kube-noah/README.md

 # kube-noah
-The kube-noah is designed to backup and restore Kubernetes cluster objects: Deployments, Secrets, ConfigMaps, Ingresses and more
-It uses two main processes that are called on-demand when setting their appropriate environment variables
+The kube-noah is designed to backup and restore Kubernetes cluster objects: Deployments, Secrets, ConfigMaps, Ingresses and more, it uses two main processes that are called on-demand when setting their appropriate environment variables:
 1. Restore objects from Git to Kubernetes (triggered by RESTORE variable).
 2. Backup objects from Kubernetes to Git (triggered by BACKUP variable).